Hockey Hall of Fame: Operations and organization

 The first curator of the new Hall of Fame was Bobby Hewitson.
 Following Hewitson's retirement in 1967, Lefty Reid was appointed to the position.
 Reid was curator of the Hockey Hall of Fame for the next 25 years, retiring in 1992.
 Following Reid's retirement, former NHL referee-in-chief Scotty Morrison, who was the president of the Hockey Hall of Fame since 1986, was appointed curator.
 Morrison supervised the relocation of the Hall of Fame and its exhibits.
 The current curator is Phil Pritchard.

 The Hockey Hall of Fame is led by Lanny McDonald, Chairman of the Board, and Chief Executive Officer, Jeff Denomme.
-McDonald will be succeeded by Mike Gartner when his term expires in June 2025.
+McDonald was succeeded by Mike Gartner in June 2025.
 The Hall of Fame is operated as a non-profit business called the "Hockey Hall of Fame and Museum" (HHFM), independent of the National Hockey League.
 It was originally sponsored by the NHL and Hockey Canada and revenue is generated mainly through admissions.